 If you’re looking to learn more about this unique money making idea and how to flip domain names for profit, read on!

 Domain flipping is a money making method that involves purchasing domain names and then reselling the names for a profit.

 A lot of guides assert that domain flipping is a quick game, but this isn’t necessarily true.
-Some domains can remain for sale for a number of months/years before the holder makes a profit.
+Some domains can remain for sale for a number of months/years before the holder makes a profit, whereas some flips quickly.